C-T-Ailey/Bootleg-Bills-Frontend/README.md

 #### Known Bugs
 * The primary font for the site, Bungee Hairline, displays poorly in the Firefox browser.
-* When attempting to update the product details for a product which has variants, the "Has variants?" selection will default to "No".
-Attempting to modify details after encountering this bug will sometimes alter the details for a different product instead of the intended one - exact criteria for replicating this bug are unknown.
 * :warning: The "Bestsellers" carousel on the homepage briefly displays names and images for non-bestseller products as the function for populating the carousel runs its course.
   * Somewhat fixed - the carousel only briefly appears once before displaying the populated carousel.
 To be fully fixed shortly.
+* :white_check_mark: When attempting to update the product details for a product which has variants, the "Has variants?" selection will default to "No".
+Attempting to modify details after encountering this bug will sometimes alter the details for a different product instead of the intended one - exact criteria for replicating this bug are unknown.
+  * Fully fixed.
 * :white_check_mark: When navigating to a product from the "Bestsellers" carousel, the +/- quantity buttons on the product details modal view are non-functional.
   * Fully fixed as part of a full overhaul of the ProductList, Product and ProductDetail components.
 * :white_check_mark: On the "Products" page, selecting a "media" filter and then selecting an "origin" filter will apply the chosen "origin" filter as if the "media" filter was set to "All", regardless of the user's selection.